emmt/YOIFITS/README.md

 2. Unpack the software code somewhere or clone the Git repository.

 3. Configure for compilation.
-The are two possibilities:
+There are two possibilities:

    For an **in-place build**, go to the source directory, say `$SRC_DIR`, of the plug-in code and run the configuration script: